Claude D. Pepper Center

 The UM-OAIC goal is to build on the sciences and therapeutic applications of exercise and rehabilitation by: 1) advancing our understanding of the mechanisms by which exercise and activity-based rehabilitation interventions directed at specific impairments affect multiple body systems underlying functional performance; and 2) developing and testing interventions to restore function and minimize disability following acute disabling events and gradual declines related to serious chronic diseases.

 The UM-OAIC mission addresses the process by which function is lost, and the multiple factors that affect the onset and progression of disability.
 Building on these important perspectives, the UM-OAIC focuses on the restoration of function in order to improve function in those with impairments, and prevent or delay further progression in those who are already disabled.
 This has been aptly referred to as enablement.

 The UM-OAIC is investigating innovative ways to maintain or restore independence for older adults.
-Our mission will be accomplished by:
+Our mission is being accomplished by:

 - Conducting research that examines the mechanisms underlying the functional impairments associated with stroke, hip fracture, and prevalent chronic diseases in older people;

 - Designing novel, efficacious exercise and activity-based rehabilitation interventions that produce clinically relevant outcomes and study the mechanisms underlying them;